onewelcome/identity-cloud-documentation/docs/dabp/guides/technical/create-policy-via-api.md

-# Creating policy via API
+# Creating policies via API
 Policies can get created either [through the UI](../functional/create-policy-via-ui.md) or through the API.
 This page is describing how the API is used.

 ## How to create a policy
 In this guide, we will assume Onegini Identity Cloud is available under the URL: `https://dabp.onegini.com`.
 The API is protected with OIDC, so you need to provide an access token to make a successful request.
-Please note that the access token must be linked to a person who has the "Add/edit/delete policies" permission on the root group.
+Please note that the access token must be linked to a person who has the `Add/edit/delete policies` permission on the root group.
 The root group is the top-level group.

 To create a policy a POST request must be sent to `https://dabp.onegini.com/delegation/api/v2/policies` with a proper request body